 Inspect clothes inside wardrobes and cupboards although you are probably already aware if moths are inside the wardrobes as it is most likely that you noticed holes in your clothes first.
 You are looking for white webbing (a bit like messed up cobwebs) and frass and you may even find clothes moth larvae.
 Inspect carpets, especially round the edges, check rugs including the undersides and under bits of furniture.
 Any soft furnishing that have fabric undersides such as foot stools or sofas need to be tipped up and checked underneath and the backs of curtains.
 The ruffles at the top of curtains can be a sneaky hiding place for moths.

 Bear in mind that the source of infestation could be in places that are difficult to see and reach such as in between or underneath floorboards and air heating ventilation ducts where dust, skin cells and hair gather and act as a perfect food source for the larvae.
 Even old nests or carcasses of dead birds trapped in disused chimney breasts can be a source, this is more common in older buildings and certainly somewhere that conservators in historic building keep a watchful eye.

-The Decoy was developed and prototyped in large museums and historic houses that were struggling with Clothes moth infestations where the countries irreplaceable treasures where at stake.
+The Decoy was developed and prototyped in large museums and historic houses that were struggling with clothes moth infestations where the countries irreplaceable treasures where at stake.
 Because these buildings are open to the public, closing them or sections of them to the public to enable fumigation was not an option.
 Consequently, The Decoy is purposefully inconspicuous, safe to use (it’s made of a natural wax powder) and works continuously in the background, 24 hours a day 7 days a week to protect your home from clothes moth.
-See the Decoy here.

-If you have any questions about our fully Integrated approach, ‘Locate, Eliminate, Confuse’, please do not hesitate to contact us by email or phone, we would be happy to help you.
+If you have any questions about our fully Integrated approach, ‘Locate, Eliminate, Confuse’, please do not hesitate to Contact Us, we would be happy to help you.